chris0311/COMP20007/Problem2.md

 ```

-Part D
+# Part D

-Since `num_descendants` and `num_vals` are included in the tree structure, it will only take $O(1)$ time to get them.
+Since `num_descendants` and `num_vals` are computed before running the find medain algorithm and included in the tree structure, it will only take $O(1)$ time to get them.

-In the best case, in which the median is the first value of the root, it will only take constant time to get the result.
+In the best case, in which the median is the first value of the root, it will only take $O(1)$ time to get the result.

+Since there are at most 4 children of each node, it will take $O(1)$ time to travel through them

-In the worst case, the median is in the leaf node of the tree, which will take $\theta(h)$ time to travel to the leaf node of the tree, where $h$ represents the height of the tree.
+In the worst case, the median is in the leaf node of the longest branch of the tree, and that branch is located in the right most child.
+Since travelling through children in a level will only take $O(1)$ time, the algorithm will take $\theta(h)$ time to travel to the bottom of the tree, where $h$ represents the height of the tree.

+In terms of space complexity, neglecting the memory usage for recursion, the algorithm will take $O(1)$ space since it doesn’t require any external storage besides several variables that store temporary data.